-Now that you’ve figured out where to store your car long term, you’ll want to begin taking steps to prepare your car for a long period of inactivity.
+Now that you’ve figured out where to store your car long term, you’ll want to begin taking steps to prepare storing a car for a long period of inactivity.
 The first step is to get it thoroughly cleaned.
 Clean the outside of the car, the inside of the car, and undercarriage.
 Pay particular attention to removing any tempting pieces of food inside your car, as these can attract pests.
 Get an extra coat or two of wax applied to your paint to help protect against any dust that might collect.

 Top it Off

 Before storing your vehicle for a long period of time, be sure to change the oil and oil filter.
 Oil can contain contaminants that may damage your engine if it is left for a long time, so it’s important to get an oil change beforehand.

 Topping off your engine coolant is a great idea before you leave.
 You’ll also want to top off your fuel tank, and consider using a fuel stabilizer if you are planning on leaving your vehicle for more than a month or two.
 This will help prevent corrosion and damage to your engine or fuel system.

 Mind Your Battery

-In order for your car to start when you return, you’ll need to do something about your battery.
-Your car will drain your battery slowly over time while you are away, so even if you are storing your vehicle for a short period of time you’ll want to take steps to ensure your battery is healthy when you return.
+In order for your car to start when you return, you’ll need to do something about your car battery.
+Your car will drain your battery slowly over time while you are away, so even if you are storing your vehicle for a short period of time you’ll want to take steps to ensure your car battery is healthy when you return.

 The best option for long term car storage care is to use a battery tender.
 A battery tender, or trickle charger, is a device that keeps your battery charge topped up.
 This not only protects your car battery from damage, but it will also ensure that you can start your car as soon as you return.